isuPatches/android-wisefy/README.md

 implementation("com.isupatches.android:wisefy:5.0.0-RC3")
 ```

+This will include all of the Wisefy sub-artifacts through `api` dependencies.

-There are also new more modular artifacts published so that individual pieces of Wisefy can be imported:
+There are also new more modular artifacts published so that individual pieces of Wisefy can be imported directly:

+> `com.isupatches.android.wisefy:core:<LATEST VERSION>` will be a requirement for the other Wisefy artifacts.

+- `com.isupatches.android.wisefy:core:<LATEST VERSION>`
+- `com.isupatches.android.wisefy:accesspoints:<LATEST VERSION>`
+- `com.isupatches.android.wisefy:addnetwork:<LATEST VERSION>`
+- `com.isupatches.android.wisefy:frequency:<LATEST VERSION>`
+- `com.isupatches.android.wisefy:networkconnection:<LATEST VERSION>`
+- `com.isupatches.android.wisefy:networkconnectionstatus:<LATEST VERSION>`
+- `com.isupatches.android.wisefy:networkinfo:<LATEST VERSION>`
+- `com.isupatches.android.wisefy:removenetwork:<LATEST VERSION>`
+- `com.isupatches.android.wisefy:savednetworks:<LATEST VERSION>`
+- `com.isupatches.android.wisefy:security:<LATEST VERSION>`
+- `com.isupatches.android.wisefy:signal:<LATEST VERSION>`
+- `com.isupatches.android.wisefy:wifi:<LATEST VERSION>`

+Here are the descriptions of what functionality each artifact provides:

-For base Wisefy functionality: `com.isupatches.android.wisefy:core:<LATEST VERSION>`
+- `:core` For base Wisefy functionality
+- `:accesspoints` For getting and searching for nearby networks
-- For getting and searching for nearby networks: `com.isupatches.android.wisefy:accesspoints:<LATEST VERSION>`
+- `:addnetwork` For getting and searching for nearby networks
-- For adding a Wifi network: `com.isupatches.android.wisefy:addnetwork:<LATEST VERSION>`
-- For getting the frequency of a network: `com.isupatches.android.wisefy:frequency:<LATEST VERSION>`
+- `:frequency` For getting the frequency of a network
-- For connecting and disconnecting from networks: `com.isupatches.android.wisefy:networkconnection:<LATEST VERSION>`
+- `:networkconnection` For connecting and disconnecting from networks
-- For current network status (wifi, mobile, connected, etc.): `com.isupatches.android.wisefy:networkconnectionstatus:<LATEST VERSION> `
+- `:networkconnectionstatus` For current network status (wifi, mobile, connected, etc.)
-- For information about the device's current network: `com.isupatches.android.wisefy:networkinfo:<LATEST VERSION>`
+- `:networkinfo` For information about the device's current network
-- For removing a Wifi network: `com.isupatches.android.wisefy:removenetwork:<LATEST VERSION>`
+- `:removenetwork` For removing a Wifi network
-- For getting and searching for saved networks: `com.isupatches.android.wisefy:savednetworks:<LATEST VERSION>`
+- `:savednetworks` For getting and searching for saved networks
-- For determining the security capabilities of a network: `com.isupatches.android.wisefy:security:<LATEST VERSION>`
+- `:security` For determining the security capabilities of a network
-- For calculating signal strength bars and comparing signal strength: `com.isupatches.android.wisefy:signal:<LATEST VERSION>`
+- `:signal` For calculating signal strength bars and comparing signal strength
-- For enabling and disabling Wifi: `com.isupatches.android.wisefy:wifi:<LATEST VERSION>`
+- `:wifi` For enabling and disabling Wifi

 ## 5.0 Rewrite